osohq/oso/new-docs/content/any/project/design-principles.md

 Let’s illustrate this by continuing our example from above.
 Suppose that we now have two different user types who can approve expenses: direct managers, and project managers.
-With oso, that might look like this:
+With Oso, that might look like this:

 ```
 # managers can approve their employees' expenses